 The value of an action depends on the intention behind it – Prophet Mohammad

 Your interest in this relationship, is it to take away some of the personal loneliness?
 Is it to get you to be seen by your peers as someone who is modern and cool?
-Or it just makes you feel better about yourself knowing someone ‘really’ likes you?
+Or it just makes you feel better about yourself knowing the fact that someone ‘really’ likes you?

-Well, all these are not worthy of a reason.
-As a Muslim, no reason is valid enough for a relationship than trajectory towards marriage.
+Well, none of these is worthy of a reason.
+As a Muslim, no reason is valid enough for a relationship than a trajectory towards marriage.

 No one said you can’t start a relationship, no, but it should come with a purpose.
 The purpose of which Allah has approved.
 The purpose must rest in finding someone who meets the values and goals you have for a future spouse.
-This purpose is one of the important things that will ever happen in your entire life.
+This purpose is one of the important things that will ever happen in your life as a Muslim.
 The purpose is called marriage.

 Never start a relationship if you are not ready to get married!